pqabelian/abelian-community-website/docs/guide/wallet/mlp-wallet-cli.md

 # Abelian Multi-layer Privacy Wallet CLI Manual

-This document describles how to run an Abelian Multi-layer Privacy Wallet CLI (abewalletmlp).
+This document describes how to run an Abelian Multi-layer Privacy Wallet CLI (abewalletmlp).

 All the operations are carried out via the Command Line Interface (CLI).
 For Linux or macOS, open Terminal; and for Windows, open PowerShell or any of your favorite shell application.